firepear/homefarm/README.md

 # homefarm
 Tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Alpine Linux.

+_Homefarm is pre-release and many things are changing.
+It is not yet suitable for use._

 Homefarm makes a few assumptions:

 * You have a Raspberry Pi, to act as the control node.